Sergio Iacobucci Sergio Iacobucci

 What category are you in?
 Sometimes it exists and you take a position within it.
 Sometimes you need a modifier ("revenue intelligence" instead of "call recording," as Gong did).
 Rarely should you create a new category from scratch.

-Write down: who you're for (specific enough for sales to qualify), the problem you solve (buyer's language, not yours), distinctive competencies (validated), competitive alternatives and where you sit in the buyer's mental map.
+Write down: who you're for (specific enough for sales to qualify), the problem you solve (buyer's language, not yours), unique competencies (validated), competitive alternatives and where you sit in the buyer's mental map.

 This document becomes the single source of truth for every conversation, every hire and every product decision.
 When it works, it feels like clarity.